Osiris-Team/Osiris-Team/AI_COST_ESTIMATE.md

    - Add 4 hours per week for client communication, emails, calls etc.
    - **Final Price:** Multiply the total discounted hours by €80 and present the discounted total as the final price.
    - **Final Price (Fiverr):** Add 20% to the final price to clarify the cost for Fiverr users.
+   - Always state the following:
-   - State that VAT tax is not included and does not apply due to § 19 UStG.
+     - "VAT is not included and does not apply in accordance with § 19 UStG."
-   - State that this is not an offer, instead its a non binding initial cost estimate and clarify that you can expect a +-50% in the actual price, since the contract is a service contract (hourly, not fixed project price).
+     - "This is a non-binding, defensively calculated cost estimate with a possible deviation of ±30%, particularly since many technical details in legacy Access systems only become fully visible during implementation."
+     - "It should also be noted that this is a service agreement and billing is not based on a fixed project price, but on the actual hours worked."
-   - State that for private persons a reduced hourly rate is available, and that for businesses there is also another package available if they have no interest in keeping the full copyright for the code.
+     - "A reduced hourly rate is available for private individuals under the “Basic” package.
+For companies, an alternative “Pro” package is also available, particularly in cases where there is no interest in full transfer of the intellectual property rights to the code.
+The “Expert” package is currently selected."

 # Delivery Timeline
    - Calculate the estimated delivery time in weeks and clearly show all calculation steps in a table.